CYD Screen Case

 • Setup time: seconds from print to on-printer.

-• Readability: Clear view at a glance; screen is stable to the touch.
+• Readability: clear view at a glance; screen is stable to the touch.

-• Everyday use: Heaters, jobs, and speed changes at a glance; no extra HDMI/USB spaghetti.
+• Everyday use: heaters, jobs, and speed changes at a glance; no extra HDMI/USB spaghetti.

 Files & source